jrmpro/anr-trust.github.io/README.md

 # trust.github.io
-Website for the collaborative project PATTERN
+Website for the collaborative project TRUST